TooTallNate/HtmlMedia/README.md

     </body>
     </html>

-You essentially need to include SWFObject 2+ and the `HtmlMedia.js` file.
+You essentially need to copy the `HtmlAudio.swf`, `HtmlVideo.swf`, `HTMLMediaElement.htc`, `swfobject.js` and the `HtmlMedia.js` files to
+somewhere on your web server.
+On any page that you want to use HTML5 audio or video, just include the `HtmlMedia.js` script which will do the rest.
-That's it!
-Optionally you can set the path to the SWF files.`HtmlMedia` does not directly depend on any external libraries, but it is designed to work fine with popular JavaScript frameworks like `Prototype`.
+Optionally you can set the path to the SWF files. `HtmlMedia` does not directly depend on any external libraries, but it is designed to work alongside popular JavaScript frameworks like [Prototype](http://www.prototypejs.org).

 Once the `HtmlMedia.js` file finishes loading you have access to the entire HTML5 audio and video API on your HTML page **AND** via JavaScript.